 Best Fit

-Large health systems, government healthcare organizations, and facilities that want a cloud-first EHR platform with strong clinical surveillance and decision support capabilities.
+Large health systems, government healthcare groups, and facilities that want a cloud-first EHR with strong clinical watch and decision support.

 6. BioIntelliSense